laiba09Saleem/Calculator/README.md

 Arithmetic operations are performed based on user interaction and input is displayed in real time.

 📌 Key Concepts
-Object-Oriented JavaScript
+- Object-Oriented JavaScript

-DOM Traversal and Manipulation
+- DOM Traversal and Manipulation

-Event-Driven Programming
+- Event-Driven Programming

-Clean and Responsive UI Design
+- Clean and Responsive UI Design

-Feel free to fork, star ⭐, or contribute to improve the calculator!

-- Add a `screenshot.png` showing the calculator interface for better presentation.
-- Create a `LICENSE` file if you're adding a license (e.g., MIT License).
-- Replace `yourusername` in the clone URL with your actual GitHub username.

-Would you like me to generate the screenshot or license file for you as well?